 You’ll Feel More Comfortable

-Comfort is key when it comes to receiving Botox or other types of injectable treatments.
-If you work with a dermatologist or other medical professional, the treatment is likely to take place in a clean, sanitary office setting.
-Additionally, a medical professional can apply a numbing cream or topical anesthetic to the treatment area, helping to reduce any discomfort during the treatment.
+Comfort is critical when it comes to receiving Botox or other types of injectable treatments.
+A dermatologist or other medical professional is likely performing the procedure in a clean, sanitary office setting.
+Additionally, a medical professional can apply numbing cream or topical anesthetic to the treatment area.
+These anesthetics can help to reduce any discomfort during the treatment.

 You’re More Likely to Receive an Authentic Product

 It might surprise you to learn that counterfeit Botox exists.
 Unfortunately, it’s something that a non-professional or inexperienced provider is more likely to have.
-The good news is that if you work with a medical professional with training, you are considerably less likely to end up getting fake Botox.
+The good news, a medical professional with training, is considerably less likely to use fake Botox.
 The other good news is that there are ways to tell if Botox is authentic or not.
 Authentic Botox will have a hologram logo on the vial, a tamper-evident sticker on the box, and license and tracking numbers on the outer box.

 You’ll Be Safer

-Serious complications and issues can happen if an injector places Botox in the wrong spot or gives you too much Botox.
+Incorrect placement or too much Botox can cause severe complications.
 Those complications can range from drooping in the eyebrows to difficulty swallowing.
-Choosing a provider who knows how much Botox to administer and exactly where to place it can mean the difference between an injection that goes smoothly and one that is potentially life-threatening.
+Choosing a provider who knows how much to administer and exactly where to place it can mean the difference between an injection that goes smoothly and one that is potentially life-threatening.

 An experienced and trained provider will also be able to give you instructions to help improve your results and avoid side effects or complications in the hours and days immediately following treatment.

 You’ll Have Options if Something Goes Wrong